Richard Meier: Career

 Much of Meier's work builds on the work of architects of the early to mid-20th century, especially that of Le Corbusier, particularly his early work.
 Meier is considered to have built more using Corbusier's ideas than anyone, including Le Corbusier himself.
 Meier expanded many ideas evident in Le Corbusier's work, particularly the Villa Savoye and the Swiss Pavilion.

 His work also reflects the influences of other designers such as Mies Van der Rohe and, in some instances, Frank Lloyd Wright and Luis Barragán (without the colour).
 White has been used in many architectural landmark buildings throughout history, including cathedrals and the white-washed villages of the Mediterranean region, in Spain, southern Italy and Greece.

 The Mayor of Rome, Gianni Alemanno, included in his campaign platform a promise to tear down the large travertine wall of Meier's Museum of the Ara Pacis.
-Alemmano has since changed his stance on the building and has agreed with Meier to modifications including drastically reducing the height of the wall between an open-air space outside the museum and a busy road along the Tiber river.
-The city plans to build a wide pedestrian area along the river and run the road underneath it.
+Alemmano had agreed with Meier to modifications including drastically reducing the height of the wall between an open-air space outside the museum and a busy road along the Tiber river.
+The city plans are to build a wide pedestrian area along the river and run the road underneath it.
 "It's an improvement," says Meier, adding that "the reason that wall was there has to do with traffic and noise.
 Once that is eliminated, the idea of opening the piazza to the river is a good one."
-The mayor's office said Alemanno hopes to complete the project before the end of his term in 2013.
+The mayor's office said Alemanno hoped to complete the project before the end of his term in 2013.

+The new project of the underpass along the river Tevere has not progressed since then and in 2024 the area is unchanged.